-All staff should be aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+All staff should be aware that mental health concerns should be seen as safeguarding concerns.
+They can, in some cases, an indicator of abuse, neglect or exploitation.
+Therefore immediate action should be taken and DSL made aware and procedures laid out in the "Mental Health and Wellbeing Policy" should be followed.
 Only appropriately trained professionals should attempt to make a diagnosis of a mental health problem.
 Staff, especially form tutors and class teachers however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health problem or be at risk of developing one